Cornell Postdoctoral Fellowship Programs

 Presidential Postdoctoral Fellows

-2. One-two page description of proposed research that should include a clear statement of objectives and of the significance and expected impact of the proposed research if successful.
+2. A one-two page description of proposed research that should include a clear statement of objectives and of the significance and expected impact of the proposed research if successful.
+This page limit includes figures, citations, references, tables etc. Font size should be no smaller than 11pt.
+Applications exceeding this limit will be rejected without review.

-3. Two Letters of Recommendation, including one from the candidate’s PhD thesis advisor, to be sent directly to the lead faculty sponsor that provide detailed assessments of the candidate’s qualifications and potential for innovative, ground-breaking independent research.
+3. Two Letters of Recommendation (2 page max. for each letter), including one that must be from the candidate’s PhD thesis advisor, which provide detailed assessments of the candidate’s qualifications and potential for innovative, ground-breaking independent research.

 Diversity and Inclusion are a part of Cornell University's heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans and Individuals with Disabilities.

-If you have questions about this program, please contact:
+If you have questions about this program, please refer to our FAQs on our website.
+If you have other questions or comments, please contact:

 KIC postdoctoral fellows are high-profile, two-year postdoctoral positions with significant independence and resources.
 The KIC Fellows program is designed to attract the best and brightest young researchers in nanoscale science to Cornell.
 They will have access to the unparalleled resources and faculty available at Cornell in nanoscale science and technology.
-Please click here for 2017-18 application requirements and instructions.
-Information for the 2017-18 cycle will be available soon.
+Please click here for 2018-19 application requirements and instructions.

 Bethe/KIC Postdoctoral Fellowship